cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ```

 Well, this is doable - but we were only looking at a simple one-bin counting experiment.
 This might become rather cumbersome for large models... $[*]$
-We will now switch to <sub><sup>COMBINE</sup></sub> which will make it a lot easier to set up your model and do the statistical analysis than trying to build the likelihood yourself.
+We will now switch to <span style="font-variant:small-caps;">Combine</span> which will make it a lot easier to set up your model and do the statistical analysis than trying to build the likelihood yourself.

 $[*]$ Side note - `RooFit` does have additional functionality to help with statistical model building, but we will not go into detail today.